 4. Qualifications & Credits

-This is to show the applicants the qualification they will achieve on completing the programme.
-These can be amended depending on your institutions certification process.
-It is not an entry requirement.
+This is to show the applicants the qualifications they will achieve upon completing the programme.
+These can be amended depending on your institution's certification process.

 5. Year & Programme length

-Programmes have to be created on a yearly basis, same as the modules (courses).
+Programmes have to be created every year, the same as the modules (courses).
 They can be created manually, rolled over or imported.
-Selecting a multi year programme will add the suffix of 2nd/3rd or 4th year.
+Selecting a multi-year programme will add the suffix of 2nd/3rd or 4th year.

 6. Co-ordinator